foxostro/Turtle16/README.md

 19. /WRH — Write the upper byte in the register file's write port
 20. /WBEN — Enable write back to register file

-For the sake of simplicity, there is no hazard control logic in the CPU.
-It is the responsibility of the programmer to avoid hazards such as RAW hazards, Flags hazards, and issues related to branch delay slots.

 ## Opcodes